interledger/publisher-tools/docs/env-vars.md

 This is the secret key used to sign payment requests, proving you own the wallet.

 1. When you generate a key pair, your wallet will provide a private key.
-2. This key needs to be converted to a specific format.
+2.  **Important**: This key needs to be converted to a specific format.
 Use the script below to do this.

 **Security Note**: Never commit this value to version control.